 However, relationships with the transhumant pastoralists are poor.
 Clashes had occurred between them; the worst in 2001.
-Transhumants will graze both crop residues and growing crops.
-They carry weapons and will attack farmers who try to protect their farms.
+Transhumants will graze their farms both crop residues and unevacuated crops.
+The group carries weapons and will attack farmers who try to protect their farms.
+The transhumants were not in the area at the time of the survey and their views could not be canvassed.